tonypaul84/SQLqueries/README.md

-# The project is about writing queries on food ordering data of a person using SQL functions
+# The project is about writing queries on food ordering data of a family using SQL functions